liquidlegs/Dabox_logger/README.md

 - Data is written to the disk when buffer exceeds 256 characters
 - Writes data to a hidden file on the disk
 - Tracks the the position of the cursor
+- Creates a registry key to execute at startup

 # Compilation instructions
 The code can be compiled using the following command: